200 N the Strand

 - Swimming, but in designated areas in the summer.
 Watch for signs.

 - Walking, jogging and bicycling on the boardwalk

 - Summer outdoor concerts in festivals at Oceanside City Beach.

 Directions to Oceanside Beaches

-- Head west on Mission Boulevard from the 5 FWY.
-Take a right on North Pacifc St. to Pier View Way and the Oceanside pier.
+- Head west on Mission Boulevard from the I-5 freeway.
+Take a right on North Pacific St. to Pier View Way and the Oceanside Pier.
 Continue north on Pacific Street to head up to the Harbor or south toward Buccaneer Beach.
-You can drive down onto the Strand to drop off passengers, but there's virtually no parking here and you're liable to get trapped in a slow-moving traffic parade.
-Public right of ways become more and more scarce as you head south down the coast, until you ultimately arrive at a gated residential community by the Buena Vista Estuary and the road turns inland over the train tracks.
-Buccaneer Beach is midway between the pier and the lagoon at the intersection of Pacific and Morse streets.
+You can drive down onto the Strand to drop off passengers, but there's virtually no parking here, and you're liable to get trapped in a slow-moving traffic parade.

 What to Love